 Scan and Load Checks

 One way to speed up the deposit of a check is by having the funds transferred to your prepaid account directly.
-Known as an ACH transfer, the person or business sending you money would provide its bank with the routing and account numbers of your prepaid account where the funds are to be deposited.
+Known as an ACH transfer, the person or business sending you money would provide its bank with the routing and account numbers of your prepaid account where you want the funds to be deposited.